Exeter-Diabetes/CPRD-Dale-depression-cohort/README.md

 To add:
   - Depression and biomarker code lists
-  - Further QC steps to flow chart
-  - Upload latest scripts
+  -   - Upload latest scripts

 ## Cohort definition
+This Github details the construction of the CPRD depression cohort using the February 2024 CPRD data extraction.
 The cohort is defined using the following criteria:

 **Inclusion:**